Retta Dixon Home

-The Retta Dixon Home was an institution for Aboriginal children in Darwin, Northern Territory, Australia, from 1946 until 1982.
-It was located on the Bagot Aboriginal Reserve, and run by Aborigines Inland Mission of Australia.
+The Retta Dixon Home was an institution for Aboriginal children in Darwin, Northern Territory, Australia, which operated from 1946 until 1982.
+Named after missionary Retta Dixon, the home was located on the Bagot Aboriginal Reserve, and run by Aborigines Inland Mission of Australia.
+In 2015 it came to light at the Royal Commission into Institutional Responses to Child Sexual Abuse that many children there had suffered physical, mental, and sexual abuse, and two years later, compensation was paid to 71 women who brought a class action against the federal government.

 History

 The Retta Dixon Home was established in 1946 by the Aborigines Inland Mission of Australia (AIM), now renamed Australian Indigenous Ministries.

 Retta Dixon was a woman who in 1896 took over the Petersham Christian Endeavour Society at La Perouse, near Botany Bay in New South Wales, before moving to the Singleton area in the Hunter Valley in 1905, where the Aborigines Inland Mission of Australia was formed.
 She married Leonard Long and around 1909, AIM set up a centre at Herberton in Far North Queensland.

 AIM began working in the Top End in the 1930s.
 In 1941 an AIM representative was invited to Bagot Aboriginal Reserve to take charge of "part-coloured" or "half-caste" Aboriginal women and children.
-With the outbreak of World War II the then superintendent, Miss Shankelton, evacuated 72 children to Balaklava in South Australia in 1942.
-Upon returning to Darwin in 1946, the AIM set up the Retta Dixon Home as an institution to provide care for these children.
+With the outbreak of World War II the then superintendent, Amelia Shankleton (1902–1990), evacuated 72 children to Balaklava in South Australia in 1942.
+Upon returning to Darwin in 1946, the AIM set up the Retta Dixon Home as an institution to care for these children and their mothers, and was run in conjunction with a hostel for young Aboriginal women, with some funding provided by the Australian Government.
+The home was located in the centre of the Bagot reserve, between the hospital and the settlement, with a fence separating the home from the rest of the settlement.
+The federal government's Native Affairs Branch supplied all of the food, while AIM provided clothing for the children, unless their mothers were working and could afford to pay.

-The Retta Dixon Home was destroyed by Cyclone Tracy in 1974, and is now a vacant block.
-A memorial plaque marks the location where the home once stood.
-It reads:

-This plaque is in recognition of Aboriginal children displaced from mother and country.
-Karu Park accommodated a children's institution named Retta Dixon Home.
-Similar institutions were established at Kahlin, Garden Point, Croker Island and Groote Eylandt.
-This plaque is dedicated to the memory of those children and their mission workers.

-Royal commission into sexual abuse

-Allegations of child sexual abuse at the Retta Dixon Home were investigated at the Royal Commission into Institutional Responses to Child Sexual Abuse in 2015.
-Ten former residents gave evidence, describing their experiences of rape, molestation and abuse at the home.